 You can read my story by clicking on the image below.

-Whilst you certainly can run Design Sprints yourself, it’s always good to keep an open mind about what an external facilitator can add and how we enrich the process further.
+Although you can certainly run Design Sprints or workshops by yourself, it’s always good to keep an open mind about what an external facilitator can add and how they can further enrich

 Your day to day business operations still need to run.
 Customers still expect the high standard of service and fast response times that you usually provide.